Fantasy-Studio/Paint-by-Example/README.md

 ## Testing

-To sample from our model, run the following, you can use `scripts/inference.py`.
+To sample from our model, you can use `scripts/inference.py`.
 For example,
 ```
 python scripts/inference.py \
 --plms --outdir results \